nhrap-hazus/export/README.md

 5. Provide a Report Title and type notes about your selected Hazus analysis (model inputs, date, settings, version, etc.).
 Metadata are required to share your model results with FEMA!

-7. Select summary information.
+6. Select summary information to export and a folder destination for exported files.

-8. Select a folder location for summary information and click "Run".
+7. Click "Run".